Murder of Annie Le: Personal life

-Le was born in San Jose, California to a Vietnamese-American family.
-She spent her childhood with her aunt and uncle.
+Le was born on July 3, 1985 in San Jose, California, to a Vietnamese-American family.
+She spent her childhood in Placerville, California, with her aunt and uncle.
 She was valedictorian of her graduating class at Union Mine High School in El Dorado, California, and voted "most likely to be the next Einstein".
 After earning approximately $160,000 in scholarship money, she attended and graduated from the University of Rochester in New York.
 Her major was cell developmental biology with a minor in medical anthropology.

-Le was accepted into a graduate program at Yale that would have led to her earning a doctorate in pharmacology.
+In September 2007, Le was accepted into a graduate program at Yale that would have led to her earning a doctorate in pharmacology.
 Her research had applications in the treatment of diabetes and certain forms of cancer.
-She was due to be married on September 13, 2009, in Syosset, New York to Jonathan Widawsky, a graduate student in applied physics and mathematics at Columbia University.
+Since July 2008, Le was engaged to Jonathan Widawsky, a graduate student in applied physics and mathematics at Columbia University and was due to be married on September 13, 2009, in Syosset, New York.

 She had previously written an article for Yale Medical School's B Magazine titled "Crime and Safety in New Haven", published in February 2009.

 Media coverage

 The case of Annie Le generated frenetic media coverage, with a news producer trampled in a rush to a briefing.
-In the wake of her disappearance and murder, there was a backlash in some circles to the extensive media coverage and while most acknowledged the crime was especially heartbreaking, some questioned whether the level of interest was warranted.

-Some commentators have suggested that the attention given by the media was inappropriately disproportionate to that given to other murder victims.
+Some commentators suggested that the attention given by the media was inappropriately disproportionate to that given to other murder victims.
 Slate contributor Jack Shafer opined that "Journalists almost everywhere observe this rough rule of thumb: Three murders at a Midwestern college equal one murder at Harvard or Yale."
-Connecticut Post columnist MariAn Gail Brown argued that there is a "pecking order in the investigation of crimes, and that Le's murder attracted media attention because she was an Ivy Leaguer", someone who might earn beaucoup bucks, someone who possesses sky's-the-limit potential, vivacious and attractive, too".
+Connecticut Post columnist MariAn Gail Brown argued that there is a "pecking order in many things", including the investigation of crimes, and that Le's murder attracted media attention because she was an Ivy Leaguer and "[s]omeone who might earn beaucoup bucks, [s]omeone who possesses sky's-the-limit potential, [v]ivacious and attractive, too."